 Notes

-- A hand mixer makes for a softer, smoother dip.
+- Mix with a hand mixer for a softer, smoother dip.

-- To thaw the spinach quickly, place it in a fine mesh strainer and run hot water over it.
+- To thaw spinach quickly, place it in a fine mesh strainer and run it under hot water.

 - To replace frozen spinach with fresh, cook 1lb of spinach.
 Cool slightly and squeeze dry.
 Chop and use as directed.

 - Make this dip up to 48 hours ahead of time and bake before serving.
-If it's chilled in the fridge, it might need an extra 5 minutes to cook.
+If it’s chilled in the fridge, it might need an extra 5 to 10 minutes to cook.

 Nutrition Information